jemc/slides-pony/source.md

 %% Effectively, these primitives force the tasks to *wait* (or *block*) for availability where they would otherwise plunge ahead and violate the given restrictions.

-%% Typically, a lock is conceptualized as something that you *acquire* before you do some work, then *release* when you're done.
+%% Typically, a lock is conceptualized as something that you *acquire* before you do some work on some shared state, then *release* when you're done.
 If you, as a task, are ready to do that work, and some other task is "holding" the lock, you wait around, idle - you can't do your work until the other task releases the lock to you.
 And if there are lots of other tasks of waiting for the same lock, you may be waiting quite a while before you get your turn.

 %% But, if planned appropriately and effectively, these restrictions *can* prevent the kinds of concurrency bugs we highlighted.